jonfleming/Amy/README.md

 Then navigate to http://localhost:8000 in your browser

+### To Debug unit tests

+1. Install Pytest
+2. Edit launch.json and set the `program` to the path for pytest
+3. Click the Run icon in the Activity Bar and select `Debug Unit Tests` from the RUN AND DEBUG dropdown.
+4. Press F5 to run.

 ### Create an Admin user

 To manage your Django application and database records you need to create an admin user.
 For details see [Creating an admin user](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user).